brson/rust-contract-comparison/blog/parity-ink.md

 TODO - insert pics

-There's so much fun looking stuff to mess with here, but for now I'm not going to.
+There's so much fun-looking stuff to mess with here, but for now I'm not going to.

+Really,
+this is a pretty impressive experience for a newbie - lots of interesting things to wonder about and play with, from the docs, to the node logging, to the default UI.

 I attempt to navigate to `localhost:9516`, the prometheus address,